gilbertlucas46/gilbert/src/myworks/cauayan-resort.md

   and first class personalised services
 type: true
 ---
-A luxury resort that embodies the pristine beauty of its natural surroundings and first class personalized services.
+[Cauayan Resort](https://cauayan.netlify.com) - A luxury resort that embodies the pristine beauty of its natural surroundings and first class personalized services.
 Escape to a paradise of tranquility and haven of comfort.
 Indulge yourself in a perfect serene lifestyle vacation.